clusterlink-net/clusterlink/design-proposals/project-deploymnet.md

 ### Impact and desired outcome

 Implementing this proposal is expected to improve the accessibility and ease of use for Clusterlink users.
-Aligning the deployment process with K8s standards will particularly benefit use cases involving central control management, such as Multi-Cloud Computing (MCC) or Hybrid Cloud Mesh (HCM).
+Aligning the deployment process with K8s standards will particularly benefit use cases involving central control management.

 ### Prior discussion and links